 Morning river cruises last from 6:30 a.m. to 8:30 a.m.
 Then you come back to the lodge for breakfast.
 Afternoons can feel long because the next river cruise is at 4:30 p.m.
 Often after our 1:00 pm lunch, we’d sit over a cup of coffee and watch all the wildlife right from our table.

 One afternoon, I completed the jungle walk with our guide Ramzi.
 Although we didn’t see much in the heat of the day, he made it more interesting by deciding to create some new trails with his machete through the thick Malaysian jungle.
 Then at 4:30 p.m., it’s time to get back out on the river where you explore for another two hours until it’s time to head back for dinner at 7:30 p.m.

 Overall, we believed Kinabatangan Jungle Camp was a great value for what we paid.
 If interested, our very detailed review of the camp can be found on this link on <TripAdvisor> or feel free to contact us with questions.
 Note!
 We completed our reservations by email.
 You can contact the camp at [email protected]

 Where to Stay in Kota Kinabalu on a Budget

-We overnighted in Kota Kinabalu at the Soluxe Hotel.
-We paid USD 67.00 for one night with a late 6 pm check out the next day as we had an evening flight out.
+We overnighted in Kota Kinabalu at the Soluxe Hotel, currently closed (a good alternative is Ibis Styles Kota Kinabalu Inanam).
+We paid USD 67 for one night with a late 6 pm check out the next day as we had an evening flight out.

-For me, Malaysia was one of the countries where I feel like I didn’t have enough time to explore.
-Being in the Sabah, Borneo jungle, was a highlight for me on my RTW.
+For us, Malaysia was one of the countries where we felt like we didn’t have enough time to explore (even after returning a second time, we still feel this way!).
+Being in the Sabah, Borneo jungle, was a highlight for us on our round-the-world trip.